 In fact, I think, I can take this a step further.
 How about an Arduino nano, no screen, and mounted inside the case, with access somewhere to the micro sd slot?
 Watch this space…

 I hope this blog has been of some use to you.
 I’ve tried to make it as easy as possible to follow, and help you avoid the various pitfalls that had me stumped for a while.
-So go and build this thing and take a trip down memory lane!
+So go and build the Atari SDrive-Max and take a trip down memory lane!

 Original site and instructions from kbr, the creator of the SDrive-Max: http://www.kbrnet.de/projekte/sdrive-max/index.html